arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 I chose the silly sum example because it is the basis of the epic video [The lazy programmer's guide to writing thousands of tests][lazy-programmer] by Scott Wlashlin.
 It's a joy to watch, trust me.

 As funny the sum example is, it is pointless for the real world cases.
-In more complex cases, you would have properties such as:
+In more complex cases, you want to have tests such as:

 ```csharp
 [Property]